matrix-org/matrix-spec-proposals/proposals/2967-api-scopes.md

 The actual namespace prefix and sub divisions are open to debate.

-### Insufficient privilege response

-The [standard Client-Server API error response](https://spec.matrix.org/v1.2/client-server-api/#standard-error-response) could be used.

-A custom HTTP header could be used instead.

 ## Security considerations

 As we are just representing existing access models there shouldn't be anything special.